Manchester Law Library: History

-In 2015 the building was put up for sale.
-The law library relocated to new premises on Booth Street where it remains a private library open only to subscribing members of the legal profession.
+After 130 years of occupation by the society, the building was put up for sale in 2015.
+The law library relocated to new premises on Booth Street, where it remains a private library open only to subscribing members of the legal profession.
+The former library on Kennedy Street has since been repurposed for private occupiers, including a design and architectural showroom, and office space.